 I went during my first trip to Laos in March 2013, and wouldn’t recommend it during the dry season as the water level is so low, making it a bumpy and uncomfortable ride.

-Also popular is rock climbing, caving, ziplining, and kayaking.
+Also popular is rock climbing, caving and ziplining.
 Vang Vieng has some incredible scenery and there is no “wrong” way to enjoy it, so figure out what you enjoy most and go for it!
 Cave trips, tubes, and kayak rentals are readily available at any local tour operator once you’ve arrived in Vang Vieng.

 Regardless of how you spend each day, make sure you are somewhere for sunset each night.
 Those dramatic mountain-drops that define Vang Vieng are truly magical at sunset!
 There are a number of bars along the Nam Song river that offer scenic views and happy hours!